oVirt/ovirt-site/source/api/backup-restore-api-integration.html.md

 ### Detailed Description

-The Backup API provides set of operations that can be used for implemenating backup solution for VMs/Data using oVirt.
+The backup API provides set of operations that can be used for implemenating a backup solution for virtual machines and data using oVirt.

 ### High Level Architecture